nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 # Foundations of Technical and Professional Communication

-Chapter 2
+_Chapter 2
 Prepared by Laura Maria Pigozzi, PhD
 Ver.
-1 Aug 2020
+1 Aug 2020_

 ## What is technical and professional communication?

 ![](photos/1.png)

-*<center>This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/]](http://creativecommons.org/licenses/by-nc/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.</center>*
+*This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/]](http://creativecommons.org/licenses/by-nc/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.*

 <br>

-> In science, the credit goes to the \[person\] that convinces the world, not to whom the idea first occurs [^1] \~ Francis Darwin (son of Charles Darwin)
+**In science, the credit goes to the person that convinces the world, not to whom the idea first occurs [^1]** *Francis Darwin (son of Charles Darwin)*

 As Francis Darwin points out, no matter how spectacular your ideas and designs are, if you can't communicate them effectively to a wide variety of audiences, they will not be recognized.

 Effective communication is the vehicle to get your work documented, legitimized, recognized, utilized.

 When you hear the term *technical communication*, what comes to mind?
 Perhaps you think of scientific reports, specifications, instructions, software documentation, proposals, or technical manuals.
 Perhaps you think of writing done by engineers to document a design project.
 Yes, all of this.
 However, technical communication is more than that.
 Technical communication includes writing produced in day-to-day business operations such as emails, memos, meeting minutes, and a variety of reports.
 These day-to-day communications can be described as *business communication* or *professional communication.* And because oral and visual presentations are such an important part of professional life, technical communication also encompasses these as well.
 Websites and blogs are technical communication and increasingly, social media has also been included.